emmajanedrews/base-template/_posts/2017-10-27-whats-been-happening-in-our-denver-market-lately.md

 {% include pullquote.html %}

 **Is demand keeping up with the increase in inventory?
-Absolutely.** By the end of September, there were 35,597 total sales recorded since the beginning of the year, which a 9% increase compared to the year-to-date total of September 2016.
+Absolutely.** By the end of September, there were 35,597 total sales recorded since the beginning of the year, which was a 9% increase compared to the year-to-date total of September 2016.
 The year-to-date number of sales for condos was 13,095, which was also a 9% increase compared to last year.

 Lastly, the average days on market for single-family homes was 28 days, which was pretty close to last year.
 For condos, the average days on market was 22 days.